website

 Can I sleep in my brace?

-Unless specifically directed by a healthcare professional (which is sometimes the case for certain wrist or back conditions), it is generally best to remove your support brace at night.
+Generally, it's best to remove your support brace at night unless a healthcare professional specifically advises otherwise for certain conditions.
 This allows your skin to breathe and prevents unnecessary circulation restriction while you are inactive.

 How do I know what kind of brace to buy?